hcientist/OnlinePythonTutor/unsupported-features.md

 ## Important notes:

 ### *Python Tutor's server may go down at any time.
-There are no uptime or quality guarantees, so don't rely on it for anything critical.*
+Don't rely on it for anything time-critical.*

-### *Python Tutor is not getting any new features since I don't have the time or resources to update it.*
+### *Python Tutor is not getting any new features since I don't have the time to update it.*

 ### *Finally, there is no available technical support.
 This service is provided as-is for free.*